What Thoughtful Leader Is All About

 I have three degrees, including an MBA and have been trained at some of the world’s largest and well known international companies.

-But I don’t really like theory.
-And I don’t like it when people use personality assessments to put labels on people.
+But I don’t really like theory, unless it can be put into practice, in real situations.
+And I don’t like it when people use personality assessments to put labels on other people.

 People are all different and they can’t be put in boxes.
 While sometimes leadership models and tests can be useful, they’re only a guide.